zarf-dev/zarf/examples/variables/README.md

   username: ###ZARF_VAR_DATABASE_USERNAME###
 ```

 In the `zarf.yaml`, you would need to define the variable in the `variables` section or as output from an action with `setVariable` with the same `name` as above.
 Or for a constant you would use the `constants` section.
-For the same example as above, I would have the following for a variable defined by the deploy user:
+For the same example as above, you would have the following for a variable defined by the deploy user:

 ```yaml
 variables: